Data dependent energy modelling for worst case energy consumption analysis: Analysing whole programs

 Overall, there is a trend towards higher average power as data becomes more random or dense.
-The distribution predicted by random data is a good estimation of the upper-bound.
-Very few tests exceed the limits found with GAs, and all are bounded by the probabilistic highest value.
-This suggests that the distribution obtained from random data can be used to estimate a worst case energy consumption, but not a best case.
+The distribution predicted by random data is a good estimation of the upper bound.
+Several tests exceed the limits found with GAs, but all are bounded by the probabilistic highest value.

 Comparing the characteristics observed on both processors, the distributions take similar forms for both \benchmark{matmult} and \benchmark{fdct}.
 The \xsonel dissipates more power, but is a more complex device with a higher operating frequency.
 However, the separation between the distributions A and B in \benchmark{matmult} are within the same order of magnitude for both devices.
 Similarly, the widths of the features denoted F in \benchmark{fdct} differs by a comparable amount.
 Overall, for AVR and \xsonel respectively, \benchmark{matmult} is shown to have a power variation of 6.5\,\% and 2.2\,\%, with \benchmark{fdct} showing 9.1\,\% and 6.0\,\%.
 These are within the error margins of many energy models, and are in fact likely to be a contributing factor to these errors.
 These variations, along with environmental factors that may influence device energy consumption, must be considered in order to establish upper energy bounds with adequate safety.